The Data-Driven Censored Newsvendor Problem: Conclusion

 In this work we considered the offline data-driven censored newsvendor problem.
 Specifically, we leveraged the distributionally robust optimization framework to isolate the impact of demand censoring on newsvendor decision-making.
 Through this framework we established crisp characterizations of the information loss due to censoring, and used these to design a robust algorithm with near-optimal performance guarantees across all possible demand censoring levels.
 Our algorithm is practical and intuitive, and demonstrates strong numerical performance on both synthetic and real-world datasets.

 Several future directions emerge from our work.
 Most immediately, we conjecture that all of our analytical and algorithmic techniques go through under common assumptions on the demand distribution, as noted in \Cref{remark:well-sep}.
-It would moreover be interesting to see if our framework and insights port over to the {\it feature-based} setting, in which the decision-maker also has access to uncensored contextual information that may help mitigate the effect of demand censoring. {Lastly, censoring is similarly prevalent in inventory models with non-perishable goods and carry-over.
-Extending our modeling framework and techniques to such settings would be an important practical direction.}
+It would moreover be interesting to see if our framework and insights port over to the {\it feature-based} setting, in which the decision-maker also has access to uncensored contextual information that may help mitigate the effect of demand censoring. {Lastly, it would be interesting to extend our modeling framework to the setting with inventory carry-over, where demand may be endogenous to previous inventory levels.\footnote{This is frequently the case, for instance, for retailers who offer grocery delivery, and who can nudge customers to choose products with higher inventory levels in order to avoid stockouts~\citep{knight2025disclosing}.}}

-\textbf{Acknowledgments.} {The authors would like to thank Vishal Gupta, Qi Luo, Will Ma, Omar Mouchtaki, and Linwei Xin for their helpful comments on a preliminary version of this manuscript.}
+\ACKNOWLEDGMENT{The authors gratefully acknowledge the department editor, associate editor, and three anonymous referees whose comments and suggestions were tremendously helpful in improving the paper.
+The authors moreover thank Vishal Gupta, Qi Luo, Will Ma, Omar Mouchtaki, Bahar Taskesen, and Linwei Xin for their helpful comments on a preliminary version of this manuscript.}